equinor/MamasKitchen/README.md

 # MamasKitchen
-A demo repository for teaching Git and GitHub
+A demo repository for teaching and experimenting with Git and GitHub.
+Feel free to do whatever you want with this repository.